 No. Filling of diamond fractures with a glass is not a stable, permanent treatment; grading results would be affected if the filler is damaged or removed.

 Yes.
-In June 2006, GIA announced it would begin offering synthetic diamond grading reports to the public and the trade to provide consumers with the necessary information and disclosure.
-GIA evaluates synthetic diamonds using the same colour and clarity boundaries as the grading system for natural diamonds, but with fewer quality grade categories.
+In June 2006, GIA announced it would begin offering laboratory-grown diamond grading reports to the public and the trade to provide consumers with the necessary information and disclosure.
+GIA evaluates laboratory-grown diamonds using the same colour and clarity boundaries as the grading system for natural diamonds, but with fewer quality grade categories.

 Do you analyse the light performance of a diamond?